- Access to the Collections

 - Duplication Services

 - Hotels and Accommodations

 Access to the Collections All researchers should contact us by email or telephone (585-275-4477) before visiting, as some collections are not available for use without an appointment.
-The collections of RBSCP are available for use by students, staff, the University community, and the general public.
+The collections at RBSCP are available for use by students, staff, the University community, and the general public.
 Before using the collections, all researchers will be asked to fill out a registration form and provide valid photo identification (such as UR ID or a driver's license).
 Registration forms are kept on file and must be updated each academic year.
-Like most other special collections departments, our stacks are not available for browsing.